skip to content

 I’d be lying if I said it was all upside.

 There are more moving parts now.
-The old build was basically one Next app.
-The new one is a monorepo with two apps, Redis, Postgres, and the wiring between them.
+The old build was basically one Next app, and the new one is a monorepo with two apps, Redis, Postgres, and the wiring between them.
 That’s real operational weight, even with everything failing open.

-Browser-direct calls mean the public API key ships in the client bundle.
-It’s a public key, and BYOK exists for anyone who wants their own, but it’s still out there in plain sight — that’s the trade for ditching the single-IP bottleneck.
+Browser-direct calls also mean the public API key ships in the client bundle.
+It’s a public key, and BYOK exists for anyone who wants their own, but it’s still sitting out there in plain sight.
+That’s the trade for getting rid of the single-IP bottleneck.

 And the no-server-save model cuts both ways.
-Lose the URL and you lose the design.
-The localStorage autosave catches most cases, but a link is still the only real backup.
+If you lose the URL, you lose the design.
+The localStorage autosave catches most cases, but the link is still the only real backup.

 Old Vs New